AdobeDocs/analytics.en/help/technotes/ftp-password-rotation.md

 ## After you receive the new account secret

 Act immediately after receiving the new credentials.
-Any delay will result in failed deliveries for active Data Feeds and Data Warehouse requests.
+Any delay results in failed deliveries for active Data Feeds and Data Warehouse requests.

 ### Step 1: Update your tools and scripts